ehamberg/gtdguide/src/lyagtd.markdown

 when my subconsciousness has chewed on it for a while").

 Every day when you get up, you open the folder with the current date.
-You then pocket your concert tickets, decides that you *do* want to take the dog to the dog hairdresser today, but push the lecture notes back three days since you don't have time right now.
+You then pocket your concert tickets, decide that you *do* want to take the dog to the dog hairdresser today, but push the lecture notes back three days since you don't have time right now.
 Having emptied the folder, you place it in the back, bringing tomorrow's folder to the front.
 At the end of each month, you open the